dyno-might/dyno-might.github.io/_posts/2021-02-07-writing-as-a-craft.md

 ---
 layout: post
-title: "What I learned from reading about writing"
+title: What I learned from reading about writing
 image: /img/writing/typewriter.jpg
+tags:
-tags: writing communication
+  - writing
 background_color: rgb(57, 61, 70)
 permalink: /:year/:month/:day/:title/
-category: "writing"
+category: writing
 ---

 Have a consistent ruleset.
 Titles are a black art.
 Have empathy for the brain's parser.
 It's impossible to follow all the conventions.
 Write a thesis statement even if you hate it